groupme-js/GroupMeCommunityDocs/attachments.md

 * *type*

-	string - must be "split" for a Split attachment
+	string - must be "copilot" for a Copilot attachment

+* *message_id*

+	string - Copilot specific internal message ID, not the same as the GroupMe message ID

+* *part_id*

+  	string - the index of the message in the Coplilot response.
+Copilot can respond to a single query using multiple messages, this allows you to order them if there are more than one.

-* *token*
+* *prompt_sender*

-	string - the token associated with your Split transaction.
-Must be generated through Split's service, if it still exists.
+	string - the GroupMe user ID of the user who initiated the Copilot interaction

+***